Kalyvara/NXTheme-tutorials/layouts/uns_applets/uns_applets.md

 ### III.2.
 Diffpatching and installation

 We're basically done with the extra steps required to theme non-`qlaunch` unsupported applets as we finally got our hands on their `.szs` files.
-What's now is just the usual `.szs` diffpatching with Layout Editor.
+What's next now is just the usual `.szs` diffpatching with Layout Editor.
 I won't be implementing animations here so I'll just stick using Visual Studio Code to write my `.json`.
 Note that the `.json`'s header must be edited accordingly, like so in this case:

 `"PatchName": "Your theme name",
   "AuthorName": "Capybara",